 - Heirs aren’t always in a position to invest.
 Making a property market-ready requires time, money, and project management — none of which heirs automatically have, especially when they live out of state.

-Selling as-is to a cash buyer means a lower price than an optimized market sale — but it also means no renovation project, no carrying costs during a months-long listing, and a close date that respects your actual situation rather than the market's preferred timeline.
+- The emotional weight is real.
+Cleaning out and renovating a family home is hard work in ways that go beyond the physical labor.
+Selling as-is to a cash buyer means a lower price than an optimized market sale — but it also means no renovation project, no carrying costs during a months-long listing, and a close date that respects your actual situation rather than the market’s preferred timeline.

 Out-of-State Heir Considerations